CodyAbb/PDA_static_dynamic_testing/testing_task_1.md

   #This function will return a syntax error due to 'dif' being used instead of 'def'
   #When defining the method the parameters have not been separated by a ','
-  #This method should be a class method
+  #This should be a class method
   dif highest_card(card1 card2)
   if card1.value > card2.value
-    return card
+    return card #return should be card1 else
-  else
     return card2
   end